Mbutton-umich/FlexGlO/index.md

 </div>

 <h2 style="margin-left: 20px; font-style: italic;">The PCB</h2>
 <div style="margin-left: 20px; text-align: left;">
   <p>
-    The PCB(printed circuit board) was created in KiCAD and the schematic is based on the development breadboard we built with through-hole parts.
-We chose a 4 layer design so we had easy access to power and ground planes with vias.
-The board has a diameter of 60mm athough our edge cut does have a 1mm margin so we could potentially bring this design to 58mm.
-Through the entire PCB design process we tried to keep things as tight as possible to create sensor nodes that are actually wearable and do not incumber fitness movments while the system is in use.
-Initially we wanted the LED strips to encircle the "hockey puck" housing.
-There are two LED strips per node each of length 70 mm, and with a diameter of 60mm that means we have a circumference of \( 2\pi \left(\frac{60mm}{2}\right)=188.49mm \).
-The BLE antenna has a no-go zone that blocks the top flat portion of the board leaving us only about 140mm remaining for both the 2.5mm AUX jacks and the LEDs.
-Later on, during the design of the shirt we realized we could make the LEDs removeable from the housing and veclro them to the shirt.
+    The PCB (printed circuit board) was created in KiCAD, and the schematic is based on the development breadboard we built with through-hole parts.
+    We chose a 4-layer design so we had easy access to power and ground planes with vias.
+The board has a diameter of 60mm, although our edge cut does have a 1mm margin, so we could potentially bring this design to 58mm.
+Through the entire PCB design process, we tried to keep things as tight as possible to create sensor nodes that are actually wearable and do not encumber fitness movements while the system is in use.
+Initially, we wanted the LED strips to encircle the "hockey puck" housing.
+There are two LED strips per node, each of length 70 mm, and with a diameter of 60mm, that means we have a circumference of \( 2\pi \left(\frac{60mm}{2}\right)=188.49mm \).
+The BLE antenna has a no-go zone that blocks the top flat portion of the board, leaving us only about 140mm remaining for both the 2.5mm AUX jacks and the LEDs.
+Later on, during the design of the shirt, we realized we could make the LEDs removable from the housing and Velcro them to the shirt.
 This second setup would allow us to shrink the board further.
-We also considered a double-sided board flipping all the amps to the backside, but the assembly cost ended up prohibitively high.
-The boards also include eleven probe locations we used to confirm proper analog performance of the board that could preseumably be sliced away to further shrink board area.
+We also considered a double-sided board, flipping all the amps to the backside, but the assembly cost ended up prohibitively high.
+The boards also include eleven probe locations we used to confirm proper analog performance of the board that could presumably be sliced away to further shrink board area.
   </p>
 </div>